Free 35 Survival Hacks you'll love!

 So, stock up on pasta, rice, and beans.
 There's a little more to it than that, and you can find all the information in my article "The best foods for survival (shelf life of 10+ years)".

 Or, you can skip the shopping and go straight for MREs (Meal, Ready-to-Eat).
 This is freeze-dried food that lasts forever.
-However, it also comes with a price.
-I like the packages from Tactical Foodpack and I even have a 10% discount code ("SURVIVAL10") that I'm excited to share with you.
+However, it also comes with a high price.

 Once you've stored all the durable food at home, take care of your luxuries like soap, snacks, or gummy bears.
 Whatever you need to survive the crisis.